tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 Currently, no one knows if *any* NP-complete problem has a polynomial-time worse-case solution.

-Most computer scientists believe that there is *no* NP-complete problem is easy.
+Most computer scientists believe that *no* NP-complete problem is easy.
 There are hundreds of NP-complete problems ([take a look at the list given here](https://en.wikipedia.org/wiki/List_of_NP-complete_problems)), many of them well-studied for decades, and it seems unlikely that they could *all* be easy.

-However, no one has been able to *prove* that NP-complete problems are either all easy or all hard.
+However, no one has been able to *prove* that NP-complete problems are not easy.
 Many computer scientists consider this to be the most important unsolved problem in all of theoretical computer science.
 It is often referred to as the **P=NP problem**.

 ## Undecidable Problems
 We know that NP-complete problems can be solved, we just don't know how efficiently.
 But there are also computational problems for which it has been proved that no algorithm at all *exists* for solving them!
 Such problems are called **undecidable problems**.

 For example, suppose you want to write an **infinite-loop checker**.
-This is a program that takes the source code of a program as input, and returns "yes" if there's an input for the program that causes it to go into an [[infinite loop]], and "no" otherwise.
+This is a program that takes the source code of another program as input, and returns "yes" if there's an input for the program that causes it to go into an [[infinite loop]], and "no" otherwise.
 Such a program could be useful for debugging programs.

 It turns out that there is no such a program.
 It's not just that it would be *hard* to write, or that such a program would run very inefficiently --- it can be proven that such a program *does not exist*.

 > [Here is a good short video](https://www.youtube.com/watch?v=92WHN-pAFCs) that demonstrates the essential idea of why an infinite-loop checking program doesn't exist.

-This particular example is known as [the halting problem](https://en.wikipedia.org/wiki/Halting_problem), and it was first solved in 1936 by the mathematician [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing):
+This particular example undecidability is known as [the halting problem](https://en.wikipedia.org/wiki/Halting_problem), and it was first solved in 1936 by the mathematician [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing):

 ![[Alan_Turing.png]]